apache/trafficserver/doc/admin-guide/monitoring/logging/managing-logs.en.rst

 space dwindles to the headroom limit, it enters a low space state and takes the following actions:

--  If the autodelete option (discussed in `Rolling Event Log Files`_) is *enabled*, then |TS| identifies previously-rolled log files (log files with the ``.old`` extension).
+-  If the autodelete option (discussed in `Rolling Logs`_) is enabled, then
+   |TS| identifies previously-rolled log files (log files with the ``.old``
+   extension).
 It starts deleting files one by one, beginning with the oldest file, until it emerges from the low state. |TS| logs a record of all deleted files in the system error log.

--  If the autodelete option is *disabled* or there are not enough old log files to delete for the system to emerge from its low space state, then |TS|
+-  If the autodelete option is disabled or there are not enough old log files to delete for the system to emerge from its low space state, then |TS|
    issues a warning and continues logging until space is exhausted.
 When available space is consumed, event logging stops. |TS| resumes event logging